Laboratory Fellow Puts COVID-19 Tests Through the Paces

-Category: Coronavirus Hits: 1For many years, Jessica Prince-Guerra has been passionate about combining laboratory science and public health to make a real-world difference in fighting infectious diseases.
+Category: Coronavirus Hits: 3For many years, Jessica Prince-Guerra has been passionate about combining laboratory science and public health to make a real-world difference in fighting infectious diseases.
 Her career has taken her to Ecuador, where she learned firsthand the importance of laboratory work in improving a community's health.
 She also witnessed health inequities that motivated her to devote her career to public health.

 Read more https://tools.cdc.gov/api/embed/downloader/download.asp?m=403372&c=416700